Hongseok Namkoong

 Assistant Professor, Columbia University

-I am an assistant professor in the Decision, Risk, and Operations division at Columbia Business School and a member of the Data Science Institute.
-I work on building trustworthy AI systems that are capable of solving real-world decision-making problems.
+I am an assistant professor in the Decision, Risk, and Operations division and Computer Science (affiliate), and a member of the Data Science Institute.
+I work on building trustworthy AI systems that are capable of continually improving itself through interactions with the world.
 I take a data-centric view of AI systems, and am a strong believer in algorithmic ideas simultaneously grounded in empirical foundations and principled thinking.
 As an interdisciplinary researcher, I connect and extend tools from machine learning, operations research, and statistics.
-Read this overview of my research to learn more about my impact-driven agenda.
+Read my research foundations overview for a summary of my work.
+For what is most top of mind these days, see my latest agenda on lifetime-learning agents.
+I expect prospective students and postdocs who want to work with me to have read these before reaching out.

 news